uschpc/webportal-netlify-gatsby/src/user-guides/software/matlab.md

 ### Requesting newer versions of MATLAB

 It may be necessary to run MATLAB using a version that is not currently available.
 Licensed software such as MATLAB requires license set up by CARC staff.
-If there is a new version of MATLAB that you want to use, please contact us at hpc@usc.edu to request an update.
+If there is a new version of MATLAB that you want to use, please contact us at hpc-support@usc.edu to request an update.